The Great Smoking Paradox

 Just a minute.
 How can you eliminate the tobacco threat by tobacco control measures?
 The only way you can eliminate the tobacco threat is by eliminating tobacco.

-If tobacco is merely ‘controlled’, as opposed to being eliminated or abolished, it implies that there are some circumstances or situations where tobacco use in some form or other is legitimate or acceptable.
+If tobacco is merely controlled, as opposed to being eliminated or abolished, it implies that there are some circumstances or situations where tobacco use in some form or other is legitimate or acceptable.
 And what circumstances or situations would those be?
-This is a continuation of the discussion of the problem of ‘regulating’ nicotine products mentioned in my post of 20 May 2017, http://nicotinemonkey.com/?p=1516
+This is a continuation of the discussion of the problem of ‘regulating’ nicotine products mentioned in my post of 20 May 2017, https://www.nicotinemonkey.com/vaping-forever

 There is no safe way of taking addictive drugs – it’s a contradiction in terms.
-And why, I wonder, should a teenager want or feel a need to ‘get high’ anyway?
+And why, I wonder, would a teenager want to ‘get high’ anyway?
 The best ‘high’ one can possibly have is the experience of normal good mental and physical health – with one’s mind unclouded by chemical poisoning of the brain.
 No amount of regulation of addictive drugs will make them safe to use, nor will it significantly reduce the number of users within a reasonable time.

 To see this in proportion, in Britain in 2015 there were nearly 2,500 deaths from illegal drugs; the number of tobacco-related deaths per year is 96,000.